BINGEWORTHY: BEVERLY HILLS, 90210

 Valerie Malone

-Valerie’s character wins the award of the gangsta of the 90210.
+Valerie’s character wins the award for the gangsta of the 90210.
 We wouldn’t mess with her.
 Played by Tiffani Amber Theissen, Valerie moves into Casa Walsh following the suicide of her father.
 Valerie brings a distinctive, more sinister (a.k.a. more campy fun) life into the series following Brenda’s departure.
 She is an utterly conniving replacement.

 Steve Sanders